Having a baby is not a joke.

 When you feel low and you need some sweet treats to lift yourself up, do it.

-Self-care tip 10: Plan to keep going toward your dream
+Quick self care tips for moms 10: Plan to keep going toward your dream

 With a tiny human, the sun and universe seems to move around him.
 Nothing else matters more.
 Including your dream.